 Coronavirus: Arunachal Pradesh orders lockdown from Monday evening till March 31

 The Arunachal Pradesh government has announced a lockdown in the state from Monday evening till March 31 in view of the coronavirus outbreak, officials said.
-All essential services will be allowed during the period, according to a notification issued by Chief Secretary Naresh Kumar on Sunday night.
+All essential services will continue during the period, according to a notification issued by Chief Secretary Naresh Kumar on Sunday night.

+Earlier, it had suspended weekly markets along the Indo-Myanmar border at Nampong in Changlang district.
+"No public transport services, including operation of taxis, autorickshaws, will be permitted except transport of all kinds to and from hospitals, airport, helipad, railway stations, and goods carriers carrying food and essential commodities," the notification said.

-All shops, commercial establishments, offices, factories and workshops shall also shut their operations, it said.
+All shops, commercial establishments, offices, factories and workshops shall also remain shut, it said.
 People are required to stay at home and carry out only basic services while strictly following social distancing guidelines, the chief secretary said.

-Supplies of foodgrains, groceries, vegetable, fruits, meat, fish, bread, milk, medical services, pharmacies and banks and ATMs among others have been exempted from the purview of the lockdown.
+Supplies of foodgrains, groceries, vegetable, fruits, meat, fish, bread, milk have been exempted from the purview of the notification.
+Medical services, pharmacies and banks and ATMs have also been exempted.
 Courts and correctional services, food and civil supplies and other government agencies on duty, police, armed forces and paramilitary forces have also been kept out of the purview of the lockdown.

-Kumar said that people who come out to provide or avail essential services shall be allowed on their self-declaration.
-The chief secretary urged people not to panic and assured them that the state has sufficient stock of essential commodities that will last at least 45 days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)